abpframework/abp/docs/en/Getting-Started.md

 }
 ````

-This tutorial explains how to create a new web application using the [application startup template](Startup-Templates/Application.md).
+This tutorial explains how to create a new solution using the [application startup template](Startup-Templates/Application.md) and run the application.

 > This document assumes that you prefer to use **{{ UI_Value }}** as the UI framework and **{{ DB_Value }}** as the database provider.
 For other options, please change the preference on top of this document.

 ## Setup Your Development Environment

 First things first!
-Let's setup your development environment before creating the first project.
+Let's setup your development environment before creating the project.

 ### Pre-Requirements